svn2github/ixo-usb-jtag/usb_jtag/trunk/README.txt

  - copying.txt: The text of the GNU Public License (GPL).
  - device/c51: Firmware for usb_jtag based on Cypress FX2, for SDCC compiler
  - device/fx2.old: Alternative, now old and unsupported FX2 firmware, for Keil compiler
  - device/cpld: CPLD logic for usb_jtag with FT245BM + CPLD
+ - device/f32x: (currently unfinished) attempt to get the firmware running on SiLabs F32x USB controller
  - host/eecksum: Code to compute a valid checksum for FT245BM EEPROM emulation
  - host/devtest: Small utility to do some basic tests with usb_jtag adapter
  - host/openocd: Experimental usb_jtag/USB-Blaster driver for OpenOCD
+ - host/fxpush: Utility to upload HEX file to FX2/FX target using libusb

 Where appropriate, the directories contain a file "README.txt" with further information about purpose, usage and history.